- Complete the non-degree online application. (Select the "Non-degree" option for the question, "What level of Degree are you seeking".)

 - Submit two letters of recommendation with completed forms from professors, employers, supervisors, or similar persons most familiar with your work.

-- Arrange for official transcripts from all accredited colleges or universities attended to be mailed directly to the:
+- Arrange for official transcripts from all accredited colleges or universities attended to be mailed

-- For School Counseling Program: Submit Florida Department of Education Statement of Eligibility for Certification, indicating course work required.
+- For School Counseling concentration: Submit Florida Department of Education Statement of Eligibility for Certification, indicating course work required.
 Include a copy of your teaching certificate (school counseling applicants only).
 Applicants may request a waiver of this requirement by contacting the Office of Graduate Admissions (954) 262-5760.